-Pruning is a common practice in and around the garden that needs attention now and then.
-Knowing why, how, and when to prune is important for achieving healthy, vibrant plants.
+Pruning is a common gardening practice that helps keep plants healthy and attractive.
+Knowing when, how, and why to prune is vital for achieving healthy, vibrant plants.

 Types of Pruning Methods